NOAA-EPIC/generic-data-uploader/README.md

 Within the download, you will find the following directories and files:
 * Scripts:
     * Modules:
-        * get_land_da_data.py
-            * Extracts the data directories of a tar & partitions data by external model used in the creation of model analysis files.
          * upload_data.py
             * Uploads the UFS Land DA Application via AWS SDK
         * progress_bar.py